GSA/digitalgov.gov/content/events/2018/07/2018-07-12-an-inside-look-at-how-fbi-develops-engaging-video.md

 ---
 slug: an-inside-look-at-how-fbi-develops-engaging-video
-title: 'An inside look at how the FBI develops engaging video'
+title: 'An Inside Look at How the FBI Develops Engaging Video'
 summary: 'Do you want to learn how to create a successful video strategy from beginning to end&#63;'
 featured_image:
   uid: